Codecademy/docs/content/css/concepts/typography/terms/font-weight/font-weight.md

 ---
-Title: 'font-weight'
+Title: "font-weight"
-Description: 'To set the text to be thicker or thinner.'
+Description: "To set the text to be thicker or thinner."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Fonts'
+  - "Fonts"
-  - 'Typography'
+  - "Typography"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 To set the text to be thicker or thinner.